... "user_parameters": { "runtime_filters": [], "parameters" : [], "runtime_sorts": [] }

 Overview🔗

-In ThoughtSpot 10.0 and later releases, the following can be set for a user via the login token, along with the existing capability to assign ThoughtSpot groups:
+The following attributes can be set for a user via the login token, along with the existing capability to assign ThoughtSpot groups:

 -